Sophomore - Defining Priorities & Capabilities

 Where you fall on this chart is a combination of your ability and the level of the program, as illustrated by the following diagram:

-In terms of soccer level, few players aim too low.
+In terms of field hockey level, few players aim too low.
 The danger in aiming too high is either (a) being left without a chair when the music stops; or (b) getting what you hoped for.
 A word of advice in regards to Athletic considerations.
-College soccer is the end point for most women players; very few play professionally, and for those who do, the poverty is only bearable for so long.
-For 99% of college players, your youth soccer has really been leading up to playing in college.
+College field hockey is the end point for most women players; very few play professionally, and for those who do, the poverty is only bearable for so long.
+For 99% of college players, your youth field hockey has really been leading up to playing in college.
 So if you're seeking a team at the highest level of play, but end up with no playing time, that could be frustrating.
 Determine the level that gives you a realistic chance of achieving your playing goals.